cydriclopez/docker-pg-dev/README.md

 ### Why Postgresql?

-**Postgresql has been the epitome of the very definition of open-source project.**
+**Postgresql is the epitome of the very definition of open-source project.**

 I have some hesitance in using products that become projects.
 But projects that become products, that's something exciting and worth supporting.
 PostgreSQL has been a project that has thrived as a product sold and supported by [many vendors](https://www.postgresql.org/support/professional_support/).
 PostgreSQL is quite an exciting project/product.